jbrisbin/vcloud/session-manager/README.markdown

 #### Operation Modes

 Right now, "oneforall" mode is the only really functional mode of operation.
 It's not as performant, of course, as having local objects pulled from a Map.
-I'm working on that.
+It's a trade-off.

 #### Binding Pattern